 A comprehensive new study published this week in the prestigious British Journal of Nutrition shows very clearly that how we grow our food has a huge impact.
 Organic food is superior to its conventional counterparts and is higher in antioxidants and lower in pesticide residues.

-ELKHART – A recent UC Davis study found pregnant women living within a mile of fields were pesticides were sprayed were 60 percent likelier to have a child with autism.
-Since that study was published, director of Notre Dame autism research lab and associate editor of […]
+A recent UC Davis study found pregnant women living within a mile of fields were pesticides were sprayed were 60 percent likelier to have a child with autism.
+Since that study was published, director of Notre Dame autism research lab and associate editor of Journal of Autism and Developmental Disorders, Dr. Joshua Diehl, says he's been bombarded with e-mails and calls from concerned parents and researchers.

 Prairie bird populations are falling in many Midwestern states, from ring-necked pheasants to horned larks to sparrows.
 Scientists now say insecticides are a primary culprit.